AebrahmRamos/ceparco-nasm-simd/README.md

-## 0) Administrative

-- Group members
+**Group members**
 	- Manaois, Raidon
 	- Ramos, Aebrahm Clyde P.
 	- Reyes, Cyril Sam N

-- Project specifications
-	- Problem:
-    - other specs
-- AI usage declaration
-	- Gemini
+**Project specifications**
+	- Task: Create a matrix vector product in different kernels and perform comparative analysis.

+**AI usage declaration**
-        - Used for explaining the contents of the discovery series notebook, tutorial notebook, and cuda documentaiton
+	- **NotebookLM**: Used for explaining the contents of the discovery series notebook, tutorial notebook, and cuda documentation.
+Served as a knowledgebase chatbot for all the files and provided flowchart for the ideas.
-        - Used for generating the Markdown formatting and layout of the ReadMe
+	- **Gemini**: Used for generating the Markdown formatting and layout of the ReadMe
+	- **Grammarly**: Used for improving writing and correcting grammatical, spelling, and punctuation errors.

 ## i) Program output screenshots (correctness + timing)